-Rainbowfish are made up of two main groups: the Families Melanotaeniidae and Bedotiidae, which include larger active fish in the genera Melanotaenia, Glossolepis and Bedotia, the Madagascar Rainbow.
+Rainbowfish are made up of two main groups.
+The first group contains the Families Melanotaeniidae and Bedotiidae, which include larger, active fish in the genera Melanotaenia, Glossolepis and Bedotia, like the Madagascar Rainbow.
 (An exception is the tiny Threadfin Rainbow, I. werneri, which should be treated like a Pseudomugilid.)
-The Family Pseudomugilidae is comprised of smaller, more docile fish, often referred to as “Blue Eyes”.
-Finally, the Family Telmatherinidae includes a lone species, Marosatherina ladegesi, the Celebese Rainbow.
-It isn’t hard to understand how rainbowfish got their name once you see a school of brilliantly colored adult Melanotaeniids or a pair of “Blue Eyes” in full spawning dress.
+The second group includes the Families Pseudomugilidae and Telmatherinidae.
+Pseudomugilidae is comprised of smaller, more docile fish, often referred to as “Blue Eyes”.
+The Family Telmatherinidae includes a lone species, Marosatherina ladegesi, the Celebese Rainbow.
+It is not hard to understand how rainbowfish get their name once you see a school of brilliantly colored, adult Melanotaeniids or a pair of “Blue Eyes” in full spawning dress.

 A Rainbowfish's Natural Habitat